-The Target of evaluation (TOE) is the TCOS Passport Version 2.0 Release 2-ID1/SLE66CLX800PE (Identity Card with Extended Access Control), a contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [10].
+The Target of evaluation (TOE) is the TCOS Passport Version 2.0 Release 2 / P5CD080V0B Extended Access Control Version 2.0.2.m3, a contactless integrated circuit of machine readable travel documents (MRTD chip) programmed according to the Logical Data Structure (LDS) [10].
 It provides the Basic Access Control and the Extended Access Control according to the ICAO document [9] and an authentication mechanism according to the technical report [11], including the Chip Authentication mechanism described in [9].
-The smartcard operational system consists of the components Kernel, Admin Component, Crypt Component, IO Component, (ROM) TCOSType Task and User-Type Task.
+The smartcard operational system consists of the components Kernel, Admin Component, Crypt Component, IO Component, (ROM) TCOS-Type Task and User-Type Task.